 Dr. Giray Sadik is Associate Professor, SBF, AYBU, and Visiting Fellow, MTS, NPSIA at Carleton University, Ottawa, Canada.
 He was previously a Swedish Institute Postdoctoral Fellow in the Department of Global Political Studies at Malmö University, Sweden, and is the Vice-President of the Research Committee on Armed Forces and Society of International Political Science Association (IPSA).
 He received his PhD in Political Science (IR & CP) from the University of Georgia, USA; and his current research focuses on international security, Turkish foreign policy, and Transatlanic relations.

 A light lunch will be served.
-Please register via email to firstname.lastname@example.org.
+Please register via the RSVP area above or by email to firstname.lastname@example.org.